 Reflective lifelong learners

-Reflect: How have you developed through your studies?
+- How have you developed your skills through your studies?

 Demonstrate your employability skills

 You will be asked to provide evidence of your skills in job applications, CVs and interviews – articulating where, when, why and how successfully you have used your employability skills.
 Top tips:

 - Start with noting down examples of your skills on our Employability Skills Checklist